-Pediatrics bones and fractures are different than those in adults.
-A common wrist injury in kids is known as a “buckle fracture”.
+Broken bones and fractures in kids are different than those in adults, due to the fact that bones in children tend to be softer and more flexible.
+A common wrist injury in kids is known as a “buckle fracture”, also sometimes referred to as a “torus fracture”.
 While adult bones tends to crack like a piece of chalk, the forearm bones (radius and ulna) of kids tend to “buckle”, or collapse and deform like a piece of Play-Doh.
+When treated appropriately, these fractures almost always heal uneventfully, with no long term effect on growth or function of the wrist.

 While most buckle fractures of the wrist heal uneventfully, some wrist fractures in kids may need to be set.
 The degree of “displacement” (the shift or angulation of the bone pieces), along with the child’s age determines the ideal treatment.
 Older kids (>10 years old) have less ability to "remodel" the bone.
 The older the child, the less time available for the bone to straighten itself out with normal growth.
 Minimally displaced fractures usually heal uneventfully in a cast or splint.
 Occasionally, the fracture fragments are shifted or notably angled.
 In these cases, setting the bone may be required to minimize growth disturbances and optimize function of the hand going forward.